carforyou/carforyou-example-pkg/README.md

 ## Release a new version

-Releasing is done using semantic release on the ci after merging into the default branch.
+New versions are released on the ci using semantic-release as soon as you merge into master.
+Please make sure your merge commit message adheres to the corresponding conventions.

 ## Circle CI